Miscellaneous

 Final Word

-In the end, it’s up to you to decide if WordPress is the platform you want to use to build up your blog or website.
+Ultimately, it’s up to you to decide if WordPress is the platform you want to use to build up your blog or website.
 Only you can choose whether or not the costs outweigh the benefits of the platform.
-No matter how you go about constructing your site, just be sure to keep in mind this list of important limitations and vulnerabilities that WP will leave you open to.
+No matter how you construct your site, keep in mind this list of essential limitations and vulnerabilities WP will leave you open to.

 Subscribe for Email Updates